martasframos/Data-Projects/README.md

 Explore my academic research where I used advanced data analysis techniques to investigate the evolution of galaxies.
 These projects highlight my ability to handle large datasets, apply statistical methodologies, and develop algorithms tailored to specific research questions within the field of astrophysics.

 **Real-World Data Projects:**
-In addition to my academic endeavors, I have undertaken projects that utilise real-world datasets to demonstrate how the skills and techniques I acquired during my PhD can be applied to address practical challenges.
+In addition to my academic endeavours, I have undertaken projects that utilise real-world datasets to demonstrate how the skills and techniques I acquired during my PhD can be applied to address practical challenges.

 ## Table of Contents
 - [Spectra of MaNGA galaxies](#computing-annulus-regions-in-maNGA-galaxies)